Helen Mirren: 2007–2019: Established actress

+In 2007, Mirren said that the director Michael Winner had treated her "like a piece of meat" at a casting call in 1964.
+Asked about the incident, Winner told The Guardian, "I don't remember asking her to turn around but if I did I wasn't being serious.
+I was only doing what the [casting] agent asked me – and for this I get reviled!
+Helen's a lovely person, she's a great actor and I'm a huge fan, but her memory of that moment is a little flawed."
 In 2010, Mirren appeared in five films.
 In Love Ranch, directed by her husband Taylor Hackford, she portrayed Sally Conforte, one half of a married couple who opened the first legal brothel in the US, the Mustang Ranch in Storey County, Nevada.
 Mirren starred in the principal role of Prospera, the duchess of Milan, in Julie Taymor's The Tempest.
 This was based on the play of the same name by Shakespeare; Taymor changed the original character's gender to cast Mirren as her lead.
 While the actor garnered strong reviews for her portrayal, the film itself was largely panned by critics.